ibm-cloud-docs/mqcloud/mqoc_mft_qmgr_enablement.md

     If you do not already have an {{site.data.keyword.mq_full}} queue manager, you can create one by following the guided tour here:
     [Getting started with {{site.data.keyword.mq_full}}](/docs/services/mqcloud?topic=mqcloud-mqoc_getting_started)
-    Having followed the guided tour, or the manual steps provided on the same page, or if you will use an existing MQ on Cloud queue manager, you should have:
+    Having followed the guided tour, or the manual steps provided on the same page, or if you will use an existing {{site.data.keyword.mq_short}} queue manager, you should have:
-    - An MQ on Cloud queue manager
+    - An {{site.data.keyword.mq_short}} queue manager
     - Connection details downloaded in a connection_info.txt file
         - Consult *Appendix 1* at the bottom of this tutorial if you do not have this file
     - An admin username and apikey downloaded in a platformApiKey.json file